dekoza/mtgpl/CN2.rst

 :mtgtip:`Custodi Soulcaller<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/2/e29212c9-04e3-4678-be73-f7405a85dadb.jpg?1576381568|https://scryfall.com/card/cn2/15/custodi-soulcaller?utm_source=api>`
    Melee (Whenever this creature attacks, it gets +1/+1 until end of turn for each opponent you attacked this combat.)

-   Whenever Custodi Soulcaller attacks, return target creature card with converted mana cost X or less from your graveyard to the battlefield, where X is the number of players you attacked this combat.
+   Whenever Custodi Soulcaller attacks, return target creature card with mana value X or less from your graveyard to the battlefield, where X is the number of players you attacked this combat.

 :mtgtip:`Lieutenants of the Guard<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/1/71bf4f19-802d-466a-85f1-2062ae3656a1.jpg?1576381577|https://scryfall.com/card/cn2/16/lieutenants-of-the-guard?utm_source=api>`